NotDrJeff/sowfatools/README.md

 something useful here.
 Then again, maybe not!

-It would be great to produce a standardised set of postprocessing scripts and functions so that reulsts from these cases can be quickly compared with other published studies.
+It would be great to produce a standardised set of postprocessing scripts and functions so that results from these cases can be quickly compared with other published studies.
 But I think that is a bit fanciful right now.
 If you do happen to stumble on this and want to contribute, crack ahead.